 Know that all things are created twice: first in the mind, then in the physical world.
 The mental creation happens when you set your goals.
-The physical creation happens when you work on your goal and bring it to life.
-Without the mental creation, the physical creation can’t happen.
+Physical creation happens when you work on your goal and bring it to life.
+Without mental creation, physical creation can’t happen.
 When you set your goals, you keck off the very first step to make your dreams happen, after which the next steps will follow suit.

 See the next step…How to Set Goals